 Employee Happiness Survey

 The Latest UK Employee Happiness Survey & How A Company’s Bottom Line Is Affected

-As part of our February #loveyourjob campaign we are taking a look at the latest UK employee happiness survey.
+As part of our February #loveyourjob campaign, we are taking a look at the latest UK employee happiness survey.
 A recent report has been published that surveyed UK employees to find out why they were unhappy in their current jobs and what would improve their happiness.

+Employee Happiness Survey